dyq1105/egain-visitor-insights/README.md

 It's current features include:

-- **Natural Language Query Interface**: Ask questions about visitor data in plain English
+- **Natural Language Interface**: Ask questions about visitor data in plain English
-- **Quick Insights**: Predefined common queries for quick access to popular metrics
+- **Predefined Questions**: Predefined common queries for quick access to popular metrics
+- **SQL Transparency**: Display converted SQL language to increase confidence
 - **Dynamic Results Table**: Automatically formatted table display for query results

 In the future, the application could be extended to post-process results into more meaningful charts